cnescatlab/sonar-scanner-catlab/tests/README.md

       $ docker container logs -f lequalsonarqube
       Ctrl-C # once the container is ready
       ```
-* Run a test script with
+1. Run a specific test with `pytest` and specify some environment variables
-    * ```sh
+    ```sh
-      $ ./tests/shell.bash
-      # Environment variables may be modified
-      $ SONARQUBE_ADMIN_PASSWORD=pass ./tests/shell.bash
-      ```
-* Test the exit status of the script with `echo $?`
-    * zero => success
-    * non-zero => failure
+    $ RUN=no SONARQUBE_ADMIN_PASSWORD="adminpassword" pytest -k "<name of the test>"

-## List of options and environment variables used by the tests
+## List of environment variables used by the tests

-Options:
-* `--no-server-run`: if this option is specified, the script will not run a `lequal/sonarqube` container or create a bridge network.
-It will only launch the tests.
-In this case, make sur to set necessary environment variables.

-Environment variables:
+* `RUN`: whether or not to run a lequal/sonarqube container and create a bridge network, default "yes", if you already have a running container, set it to "no" and provide information through the other variables.
-* `SONARQUBE_CONTAINER_NAME`: the name to give to the container running the `lequal/sonarqube` image.
+* `SONARQUBE_CONTAINER_NAME`: the name to give to the container running the lequal/sonarqube image.
 * `SONARQUBE_ADMIN_PASSWORD`: the password of the admin account on the server.
-* `SONARQUBE_URL`: URL of `lequal/sonarqube` container if already running without trailing `/` from the scanner container. e.g. http://mycontainer:9000 Use it only if no container name was given.
+* `SONARQUBE_URL`: URL of lequal/sonarqube container if already running without trailing / from the scanner container. e.g. http://mycontainer:9000 Use it only if no container name was given.
-* `SONARQUBE_LOCAL_URL`: URL of `lequal/sonarqube` container if already running without trailing `/` from the host. e.g. http://localhost:9000
+* `SONARQUBE_LOCAL_URL`: URL of lequal/sonarqube container if already running without trailing / from the host. e.g. http://localhost:9000
-* `SONARQUBE_TAG`: the tag of the `lequal/sonarqube` image to use. e.g. latest
+* `SONARQUBE_TAG`: the tag of the lequal/sonarqube image to use. e.g. latest
 * `SONARQUBE_NETWORK`: the name of the docker bridge used.

-## How to add a new test

-Tests are just scripts.

-To add a test:

-1. Create a file under the `tests/` folder
-1. Make it executable (with `chmod u+x tests/my_test.bash` for instance)
-1. Edit the script.
-1. To indicate whether the test has failed or succeed, use the exit status
-    * zero => success
-    * non-zero => failure
-1. Add the test to the [list](#list-of-scripted-integration-tests)

-Note that when using `./tests/run_tests.bash` to run the new test alongside the others, only messages on STDERR will by displayed if any.